nodejs/node-addon-api/doc/async_worker.md

 ### OnOK

-This method represents a callback that is invoked when the computation in the `Excecute` method ends.
+This method is invoked when the computation in the `Excecute` method ends.
+The default implementation runs the Callback provided when the AsyncWorker class was created.

 ```cpp
 virtual void OnOK();
 ```

 ### OnError

+This method is invoked afer Execute() completes if an error occurs while `Execute` is running and C++ exceptions are enabled or if an error was set through a call to `SetError`.
+The default implementation calls the callback provided when the AsyncWorker class was created, passing in the error as the first parameter.

 ```cpp
 virtual void OnError(const Error& e);